gavinbarton7/COMP-SCI-303/Assignment1/README.md

 # Array modifier program

 This program reads 100 integer values from the file "A1input.txt" into an array, and allows you to modify the array by adding, removing, or replacing values in it.
-It also allows you to find out whether a specific integer value is in the array by searching through the array and providing you with the index where the integer is located at.
+It also allows you to find out whether a specific integer value is in the array by searching through the array and providing you with the index where the integer is located.

 ## Read this section before going to the instructions for running the code